More heads are rolling because of the Larry Nassar scandal

-The fallout from the Larry Nassar sex-abuse scandal continued Friday with Michigan State University's athletic director stepping down, saying he believed it would help the victims heal.
+The fallout from the Larry Nassar sex-abuse scandal continued Friday with Michigan State University athletic director Mark Hollis stepping down, saying he believed it would help the victims heal.

+But the school's basketball and football coaches, whose programs were the subject of an ESPN investigation published just hours after Hollis’ resignation, said they had no plans to resign.
+"I'm definitely not retiring," the school's men's basketball coach, Tom Izzo, said Friday night after his team defeated the Wisconsin Badgers 76-61.

 It also follows the under-fire resignation of MSU President Lou Anna Simon, and comes as student protesters are demanding members of the Board of Trustees leave, as well.